lambda826/My-Notebook/99 Interview/BQ.md

 	- Be careful not to fall into the trap of underselling your role.

-# Tell Me About A Time You Failed or Made A Mistake
+# Tell me about a time you failed or made a mistake
 - **Evaluation**
 	- Maturity & personal accountability
 	- Handle a setback